 Clothes dryers, dishwashers, stove tops and ovens produce a lot of heat.
 When possible, avoid using them while the sun’s still out or before 7 pm, when temperatures typically start to drop.
 Instead, use the sun’s free heat to dry your clothes outside and use the barbecue or your microwave for cooking meals.

 Keeping your home comfortable may be easier than you think.
-With the help of our rebates and the Avista Marketplace, you can reduce projects costs on new insulation and windows, or compare energy efficiency ratings, reviews and prices on new appliances.
+With the help of our rebates, you can reduce projects costs on new insulation or windows.
 You can stay cool and save.